Using Google Fonts in WordPress design and development

 Site owners who wish to enjoy the page load and formatting benefits but avoid GDPR concerns have the option of self-hosting Google Fonts, as well.

 It is worth emphasizing once again that using Google Fonts in WordPress design and development can help reduce the load time of your WordPress website, especially when you have a busy portfolio.
-But you still need to integrate Google Fonts in WordPress the right way to reap all the benefits.
+But you must still integrate Google Fonts in WordPress the right way to reap all the benefits.

 First, you must consider the text spacing between font sizes.
 As with page layout and graphics, you need to see how a particular font responds in a desktop vs. mobile environment.
 Google’s indexing algorithm also considers text that is too small or too close together as an unfriendly mobile experience, which can hurt your search rankings.